 Here’s the reality:

 Whether a link is manual or earned, Google evaluates context, relevance, and intent.
-This is why Intolink avoids shortcuts and focuses on trust-first execution.
+This is why most of your service partners avoid shortcuts and focus on trust-first execution.

 Best Strategy: Manual Outreach for Editorial Links